frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/users-and-permissions/adding-users.md

 #### 2.7.1 Module Profiles

 Role Profiles act as a template to store and select access to multiple modules.
 This Role Profile can then be assigned to a User.
-For example, a HR Users will have access to multiple modules like HR, Payroll etc. Role Profiles are useful to provide access to multiple modules at once when adding multiple users.
+For example, HR Users will have access to multiple modules like HR, Payroll, etc. Role Profiles are useful to provide access to multiple modules at once when adding multiple users.

 <img class="screenshot" src="{{docs_base_url}}/assets/img/setup/users/module-profile.png" alt="Module Profile">